Press & Media

 Published Books

-When COVID collapsed his traffic from 357K to 55K monthly visitors, he didn't quit.
-He taught himself Ruby on Rails and rebuilt his business as a web app.
-Revenue grew while traffic shrank.
+In 2013, frustrated that language apps taught recognition instead of production, he started French Together.
+When COVID collapsed his traffic from 357K to 55K monthly visitors, he taught himself Ruby on Rails and rebuilt the business as a web app.

 Based in